shreya-sagar/java-workbook/generics/Generics.md

   - The type parameter has a subtype bound that is itself a generic type.
   - The bounding type has a wildcard parameter.
   - The wildcard parameter has a supertype bound.
-- The `java.lang.reflect.Type` interface has subinterfaces to analyze generic types at runtime.
+- The `java.lang.reflect.Type` interface has sub-interfaces to analyze generic types at runtime.
 ![image](https://github.com/user-attachments/assets/0f78bc10-0f87-40c3-8697-c2b42e924b22)